vacchiano/budget-tracker/README.md

 4. Code away

-Don't forget to remove the "home" function in config/urls.py and use your ow.
-Now, to start a new project - a personal blog for example, run
+To add a new app - a personal blog for example, run

 `docker compose exec web python manage.py startapp blog`